The Courtrooms Guide

 PEEPs (Personal Emergency Evacuation Plan) are intended to be used to plan in advance for those who may need assistance or special arrangements during an emergency evacuation of the building.
 The PEEP will be completed by the Accommodation Manager and the individual and be signed-off by the Fire Safety Adviser.

-You should report all repairs and maintenance issues directly to The Student Housing Company by visiting The Courtrooms reception.
+You should report all repairs and maintenance issues directly to The Student Housing Company by emailing firstname.lastname@example.org, reporting to reception, or by calling 0117 375 1090 during office hours.

 |Rubbish and recycling||